donnellreuben/Twitter-Clone/README.md

   <li>Added Search, Bell, Messages, Profile and Compose tweet icons to navbar and resized them.</li>
   <li>Added Hover effect to icons using pure CSS.</li>
   <li>Added Animation to twitter logo to make it look like its flying infinitely using pure CSS.</li>
+  <li>Removed default underline for logout link button and added a hover underline effect to it.</li>
+  <li>Placed the logout link button under the left column (outside of it).</li>
 </ul>

 ## End